proto-deus/pdf-to-markdown/README.md

 A Python script that converts PDF documents to Markdown format using an OpenAI compatible api endpoint.
 It features intelligent image extraction, OCR post-processing, and configurable settings.

 As a side note, I would suggest to everyone to use [datalab-to/marker](https://github.com/datalab-to/marker) first.
 It is far superior to this project.
-I made this script because for some documents, Marker can produce long repeated sections of text makeing the MD output unusable.
+I made this script because for some documents, Marker can produce long repeated sections of text making the MD output unusable.
 I use this script to convert these files for now.

 ---